 - Work out mutually agreed upon expectations about after-school chores and activities.

 - Schedule time for casual time together with your teen and as a family -- shoot hoops, take routine walks, work in the yard together, or share a hobby.

 - Find a quiet time to talk with your teen about his feelings about starting school.
 Ask him about academic and social goals for the year.

-- Help keep your teen healthy by reviewing coughing and sneezing into a tissue or elbow or shoulder if a tissue isn't available.
-Also review healthy sharing of personal items.
+- Help keep your teen healthy by emphasizing good and frequent handwashing and coughing and sneezing into a tissue or elbow or shoulder if a tissue isn't available.
+Mention healthy sharing of personal items.

-- Talk with your teen about Internet safety, bullying and teasing, peer pressure, smoking, drugs, and alcohol.
+- Talk with your teen about online safety, bullying and teasing, peer pressure, smoking, drugs, and alcohol.

 - Let your teen talk about her dreams or plans for dating.
 Take time to calmly express your preferences and respond to questions she may have.